Atrium & Cafeteria Renovation

 The goal was to provide new, vibrant finishes and furnishings, as well as to incorporate multiple sizes and types of collaboration spaces.
 The renovated area now provides a meeting and collaboration zone available to personnel throughout the business day that also happens to be the same place where staff can eat their lunches.
 An energetic updated color palette provides non-intrusive wayfinding elements and a perfect backdrop for new furnishings and architectural details.

 New furnishings and architectural elements provide different styles of spaces including traditional tables/chairs, benches, open/soft seating, bar-height areas, and small meeting enclave spaces capable of segregation with folding glass walls.

 The project scope also included the complete renovation of the adjacent office building atrium space.
-Previously a large open, noisy, and under-utilized space, the new atrium is now a central hub “connection zone” that includes new conference rooms, open areas with bar-style and soft seating, technology points for mobile workers, and added acoustic finishes to solve noise transmission and reverberation challenges.
+Previously a large open, noisy and under-utilized space, the atrium now serves as a central hub “connection zone” that includes new conference rooms, open-areas with bar-style and soft seating, technology points for mobile workers, and added acoustic finishes to solve noise transmission and reverberation challenges.
 The lighting in this space was also replaced to provide improved efficiencies and control.

 - Mark Diekmann

 - Amber Duco